-There are so many legal considerations to running a small-to-medium business.
+There are so many legal considerations to running a small-to-medium sized business.
 From structuring your business, to assisting with running your business to your exit plans, we are here to help you get started, maintain your business and achieve success.
 We listen to your needs and use our vast experience to help you minimise your risks, solve your problems and keep your business running smoothly.

 Starting your business

 Establishing a business can be exciting … and exhausting!
 You may have a great idea you want to develop or you may want to purchase all or part of an existing business.

 How you start is really important, so getting commercial legal advice can steer you in the right direction.
-A commercial lawyer who listens to your ideas, your goals, your current circumstances and your concerns, can help you get the basics sorted, so you can build a successful business from a strong foundation.
+A commercial lawyer who listens to your ideas, goals, circumstances and concerns can help you get the basics sorted, so that you can build a successful business from a strong foundation.
 This includes looking at:

 - which business structure will be right for you– taking into account your overall circumstances and goals for the business; your liabilities and risks; and whether a trust structure might benefit you and minimise your tax obligations

 - agreements that will make sure you are properly protected from the beginning – these can include a company constitution, shareholder (or partnership) agreements, employment contracts, lease agreement and financing.

-And if you are developing a startup, we have devoted a page on this to help you get up and running.
+And if you’re developing a startup, we have devoted a page on this to help you get up and running.

 Managing your business

 Most business owners who are technically skilled and interested in the ‘doing’ part of their business usually benefit from assistance with the legal aspects of ‘running’ a business.
 The legal issues that we can help you identify and plan for include:

 - the documents, policies and procedures that help you to run a business smoothly and avoid issues – such as privacy and data breach policies, and terms and conditions

 - competition law and consumer law – so that you operate effectively in your sector and understand your obligations to your consumers

 - commercial contracts – with suppliers and/or sellers, contractors, consultants and agencies